Downtown Summerlin: Office space

+Construction of a six-story office building began in October 2005, and was completed two years later.
+Known as the City National Bank Building, it includes 150000 sqft of space.
+A shooting occurred at the building in 2024, leaving three dead, including the shooter.

 One Summerlin, a LEED-certified, nine-story office building, opened at Downtown Summerlin in April 2015.
 It includes 200000 sqft of Class A office space.
 According to Howard Hughes CEO David Weinreb, One Summerlin is what makes Downtown Summerlin a "downtown," saying, "There was never a question that we needed to build the office building to really ground it as a downtown."
 The tower is located within the shopping center.
 The ground floor contains retail space, while the remaining floors are dedicated to office tenants.
 The tower's first office tenant, BusinesSuites, signed up to occupy approximately 16000 sqft of space in May 2014.
 Other office tenants have included Fox Rothschild and Ballard Spahr.
 Some tenants in the building received discounted memberships to the TPC at Summerlin golf course, making it the only office tower in the Las Vegas Valley to do so.

-By December 2016, Howard Hughes Corporation was planning to add a second office tower.
+By December 2016, Howard Hughes Corporation was planning to add another office tower.
 Two Summerlin, a six-story Class A office building with 145000 sqft, was opened in August 2018.
 The building cost $49 million, and is located on Downtown Summerlin's east parcel, across from the Red Rock Resort.
 The Howard Hughes Corporation relocated its headquarters to Two Summerlin in July 2019.
 Other major tenants have included Greenberg Traurig, CliftonLarsonAllen, and WeWork.

-In 2021, construction began on a third office building known as 1700 Pavilion.
+In 2021, construction began on another office building known as 1700 Pavilion.
 The 10-story building was constructed on three acres, located south of the Las Vegas Ballpark.
 Howard Hughes Corporation had previously planned a 14-story hotel for the site, prior to the COVID-19 pandemic.
 1700 Pavilion is expected to cost $120 million, and is scheduled to open in October 2022.
 The building's major tenants include two law firms and Wynn Design & Development, a subsidiary of Wynn Resorts.